You can use an Alibaba Cloud Logstash pipeline to sync data from Azure Event Hubs to an Alibaba Cloud Elasticsearch instance.

 Pipeline Batch Delay

-The duration in milliseconds to wait for each event before dispatching a small batch to a pipeline worker thread.
-Default value: 50 ms.
+Wait time in milliseconds before dispatching an undersized batch to a worker thread.
+Default: 50 ms.

 Queue Type